- Submitted by Dahlia on 22nd Apr 2008

 - Make balls out of the above mixture, shape them as vadas or cutlets.

 - Bake it in an oven preheated to 350 degrees for 45 minutes to 1 hour.
+You will see the sides getting golden brown and crispy.
+If required, bake it a little longer.
+I prefer to flip the vadas half way through for uniform baking.

 - Serve hot with mint chutney or eat as such.